How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 • Points from minor traffic violations in Indiana generally stay active on your record for two years.

-The Best Time to Start Shopping for New Rates
+The Best Time to Start Shopping for New Indiana SR22 Rates

-Insurance companies love drivers who are proactive.
 By getting quotes for a standard policy that begins on the exact day your SR22 ends, you lock in lower rates immediately without risking a gap in coverage.
-Advertisers on this very page offer highly competitive standard and high-risk transitional auto insurance quotes.
 Comparing rates 30 days before your release date ensures you don't pay a single day more of high-risk premiums than legally necessary.

-Does SR22 end automatically, or do I need to do something?
+Does SR22 end automatically in Indiana, or do I need to do something?

 Can I ask the Indiana BMV to end my SR22 early?

-No. The SR22 duration is mandated by state law.
-Neither the BMV staff, a judge, nor your insurance agent has the authority to wave a magic wand and terminate your three-year or five-year continuous requirement early.
+No. The SR22 duration is mandated by Indiana state law.
+Neither the BMV staff, a judge, nor your insurance agent has the authority to terminate your three-year or five-year continuous requirement early.
 You must complete the full duration.

-What if my insurer cancels before my 3 years are up?
+What if my insurer cancels my policy before my 3 years are up?

-If your insurer cancels your policy (whether due to non-payment, too many claims, or they are dropping out of the market), they will file an SR-26 form with the state.
+If your insurer cancels your policy (whether due to non-payment, too many claims, or they are exiting the market), they will file an SR-26 form with the Indiana BMV.
 To prevent your clock from resetting, you must secure a new SR22 policy with a different carrier before the cancellation date of the old policy.
 If a gap occurs, you lose all your accumulated time and start over at day one.

-Does the period reset if I get another violation?
+Does the SR22 period reset if I get another violation in Indiana?

 Disclaimer: The information provided by Indiana SR50 and SR22 is intended for educational purposes only and reflects Indiana BMV regulations as of 2026.
 Auto insurance laws and state requirements are subject to change.
 Always verify your specific driving record, SR22 status, and legal requirements directly with the Indiana Bureau of Motor Vehicles or your licensed insurance provider.